 Building Size and Layout

-We have a selection of different sized shipping containers that can be used singularly or in combination, ranging from the 10ft standard height shipping container to the 40ft high cube container.
-We also have a range of specialised containers such as the side opening container and tunnel containers.
+We have a selection of different sizes that can be used singularly or in combination, ranging from the 10ft standard height shipping container to the 40ft high cube container.
+We also have a range of specialised containers such as ones with side openings or tunnels.

-Our shipping containers are made from steel, meaning that they are strong and robust, and able to withstand extreme weather as well as able to protect their contents from theft and vandalism.
+Our products are made from steel, meaning that they are strong and robust, and able to withstand extreme weather as well as able to protect their contents from theft and vandalism.

 You can add personnel doors, windows, and hatches to the outer walls of the bar to help with the layout, making it easy to be used by people and enable you to serve to the outside world if your design requires.

-One of the biggest benefits of creating a bar from a shipping container is that they can be mobile.
+One of the biggest benefits of creating a bar from a storage unit is that they can be mobile.
 Whether you are planning on staying in one place, or whether you are looking to work at festivals, events, or outside markets, you can literally pick up and move your converted shipping container.

 You do need to make sure that the land where you are going to put it is prepared properly, however – it needs a solid base, such as concrete, paving slabs, or railway sleepers.
 The area also needs to have access for a truck to move and offload it.

-When you have designed your shipping container bar (our expert design team can help you) our fabrication team can then make it for you.
-The majority of the work will be done at our fabrication facility and we will deliver your shipping container to the site that you have stipulated.
+When you have designed your intermodal bar (our expert design team can help you) our fabrication team can then make it for you.
+The majority of the work will be done at our fabrication facility and we will deliver your conversion to the site that you have stipulated.

 In the design process, there are other details that can be built-in, including: